danverbraganza/Links3/README.md

 `Cons` is the function that is used to construct and add to a linked list by creating a new element as the head of the list.

-As a warm up and an aid to testing, I also defined the functions Len, Reverse and String, which respectively returns the length of the list, reverses the list in place and returns the string representation of the list.
+As a warm up and an aid to testing, I also defined the functions `Len`, `Reverse` and `String`, which respectively returns the length of the list, reverses the list in place and returns the string representation of the list.

 ## ReverseBy3s